dwillcox/integrate-hse/README.md

 2) python run_m-r.py
 3) python plot_m-r.py

+To change the physical parameters (polytropic EOS K, gamma or central density) and the profile logging steps, edit hse.par or the parameter section of run_m-r.py, as needed.

 Compiles with gfortran 5.1.1 and uses SUNDIALS 2.6.2, LAPACK 3.5.0, & BLAS 3.5.0.
 Plotting scripts use Python 2.7.10 provided by Anaconda 2.3.0.